yashikajayasinghe/step-interview-sample-app/SECURITY.md

 ## Sample 3 - Database Operation

 Here is some code that retrieves contact details from the database.
-What might be wrong with this code, and in what scenarios can that issue, if it exists, be exploited?
+What might be wrong with this code, and in what scenarios can these issues be exploited?

 ```kotlin
 @Repository